exercism/elm/exercises/concept/blorkemon-cards/.docs/instructions.md

 This is called the Shiny Power.

 Implement the `compareShinyPower` function, which codifies this property.
-The `Order` of two cards is determined by the `Power` levels is they are different, but if they are equal, a `Shiny` card will be greater.
+The `Order` of two cards is determined by the `Power` levels if they are different, but if they are equal, a `Shiny` card will be greater.

 ```elm
 compareShinyPower newthree scientuna